hernandito/Kodi-Shadertoy-Visualization-Upgraded/README.md

 ## Instructions
-Copy both folders:
+Copy both folders below to your Kodi's /addons folder:

      screensaver.shadertoy
 	 service.shadertoy.cycler

-To your Kodi's /addons folder.
 Go to Kodi > Addons > Look & Feel > Screensaver and ENABLE the screensaver addon.
 Go to Kodi > Addons > Services > and ENABLE the service addon.